 Allison Silvers, MBA

-Allison Silvers is vice president for Payment and Policy at the Center to Advance Palliative Care (CAPC).
-In this role, Ms. Silvers educates payers and policymakers on both the value of palliative care and the key strategies that ensure access and quality, while also educating palliative care programs on opportunities under value-based payment.
+Allison Silvers has been with CAPC since 2016, working to integrate palliative care into population health and value-driven strategies.
+In this time, Ms. Silvers has educated payers and policymakers on both the value of palliative care and the key strategies that ensure access and quality, while also educating palliative care programs on opportunities under value-based payment.
 Since 2016, Ms. Silvers has:

 - Created and led CAPC’s Payment Accelerator, providing a full-day workshop and a suite of 25 tools to assist programs in finding payment opportunities and operating efficiently under fixed payment models;

 - Co-led the Serious Illness Quality Alignment Hub, convening experts across the public and private sectors to define high-impact, feasible requirements and incentives for access to high-quality palliative care;